jbasen/Crestron-Shelly/README.md

 Plus 1 PM and a Shelly Plus 2 PM.
 The operation of these Shelly relays is customized using the Javascript files I have added to this repository.

+V18 Fixed bug in relay module reported by user gerrybags